 - Aquatic Plants: In an aquarium or pond, you can add aquatic plants that turtles usually love to snack on.
 They often eat submerged plants like anacharis, water hyacinth, water lettuce, duckweed, azolla (fairy moss), and frog-bit.

 - Other Vegetables: Carrots (both the orange vegetable and the green top), squash, and green beans.
+Vegetables can be shredded to make them easier to eat, which is especially helpful with smaller turtles.

 Nutritional Supplements for Red-Eared Sliders